-Similar to with disc herniation, exercise and physical therapy won’t heal the structure of spinal stenosis and its arthritic changes.
-Exercises and PT for spinal stenosis aim to take pressure off of the nerves and joints in the spine by increasing strength to the spinal stabilizers and gaining more flexibility, leading to lasting relief.
+Similar to with disc herniation, exercise and physical therapy won’t fix the structure of spinal stenosis and its arthritic changes.
+Exercises and PT for spinal stenosis aim to take pressure off of the nerves and joints in the spine by increasing strength to the spinal stabilizers and muscles of your core leading to increased flexibility and lasting relief.

 These exercises will be covered soon following our post on the 3rd common cause of Back Pain & Sciatica!

 Check back for Part 4 which will be covering the 3rd cause highlighted in this series: Sacroiliac Joint Dysfunction.
 We will cover the basic anatomy of the injury and how to know if you fit in this category.

 And don’t miss our upcoming FREE Back Pain & Sciatica Workshop if you know of anybody that can benefit from finding relief from this common disorder!